FBI Biometric Database

 What can employers do with regard to background checks and inquiries in Minnesota?

-Criminal records and arrests: Minnesota has a “ban the box” law which prohibits all employers from inquiring about, requiring disclosure of, or considering an applicant’s criminal record or criminal history during the initial stages of the hiring process.
-However, once an employer selects an applicant for an interview or makes a conditional offer of employment, the employer may then inquire about the applicant’s criminal history (Minn.
+Criminal records and arrests: Minnesota has a “ban the box” law which prohibits all employers from inquiring about, requiring disclosure of, or considering an candidate’s criminal record or criminal history during the initial stages of the hiring process.
+However, once an employer selects an candidate for an interview or makes a conditional offer of employment, the employer may then inquire about the candidate’s criminal history (Minn.
 Stat. § 364.021).
-State law also mandates that employers of certain employee categories conduct criminal background checks before hiring applicants.
+State law also mandates that employers of certain employee categories conduct criminal background checks before hiring candidates.
 These include healthcare workers, public school employees, apartment managers, and employees who have direct contact with persons served by state-licensed programs (Minn.
 Stat. §§ 144.057, 123B.03, 299C.66 to .71, 245C.03).

 Drug screening: Minnesota’s Drug and Alcohol Testing in the Workplace Act is one of the most restrictive drug and alcohol testing statutes in the United States.
 Employers must have a policy that strictly complies with the act, and any testing must carefully follow the process outlined in the act or else the test will be invalid and the employer may be liable for damages to an employee harmed by an unlawful test.
 An employee who has a first positive test must be given the chance to complete treatment.
 In addition, an employee may not be fired for a first positive test unless the employee refuses to seek treatment or fails to successfully complete a treatment program.
 Testing may be performed in the following circumstances:

 - with reasonable suspicion;

 - routine physical exam testing; and

 - random testing for safety-sensitive positions (Minn.
 Stat. § 181.950-.957).